-- 1. The default value for configFile depends on the operating system. - 2.
-The default value for configSection may be changed in icat.config.defaultsection. - 3.
-The configuration variable idsurl will not be set up at all, or be set up as a mandatory, or as an optional variable, if the ids argument to the constructor of icat.config.Config is set to False, to "mandatory", or to "optional" respectively. - 4.
-If the argument needlogin to the constructor of icat.config.Config is set to False, the configuration variables auth, username, password, promptPass, and credentials will be left out. - 5.
+1. The default value for configFile depends on the operating system.

+- 2. The configuration variable idsurl will not be set up at all, or be set up as a mandatory, or as an optional variable, if the ids argument to the constructor of icat.config.Config is set to False, to "mandatory", or to "optional" respectively. - 3.
+If the argument needlogin to the constructor of icat.config.Config is set to False, the configuration variables auth, username, password, promptPass, and credentials will be left out. - 4.
 If the ICAT server supports the icat.client.Client.getAuthenticatorInfo() API call (icat.server 4.9.0 and newer), the server will be queried about the credentials required for the authenticator indicated by the value of auth.
 The corresponding variables will be setup in the place of username and password.
-The variable promptPass will be setup only if any of the credentials is marked as hidden in the authenticator information. - 6.
+The variable promptPass will be setup only if any of the credentials is marked as hidden in the authenticator information. - 5.
 The user will be prompted for the password if promptPass is True, if no password is provided in the command line or the configuration file, or if the username, but not the password has been provided by command line arguments.
 This applies accordingly to credentials marked as hidden if authenticator information is available from the server.